Factory should not release certain AWS glideins and use forcex

 Notify: firstname.lastname@example.org, email@example.com, firstname.lastname@example.org

 Fermi requests that we set HoldReasonCode and HoldReasonSubCode for EC2 jobs when they go on hold, instead of just setting the HoldReason string.

-#4 Updated by HyunWoo Kim over 3 years ago
+#4 Updated by HyunWoo Kim about 4 years ago

 The following is the latest message from Todd Miller: